Mo-Azeem/vatrina-api/readme.md

 ### Intro

-Vatrina.api is a bite-sized image hosting server written in Express, which stores images as files on the server's disk, and produce thumbnails from uploaded images.
+Vatrina.api is a bite-sized image hosting server written in Express, which stores images as files on the server's disk, and produce thumbnails from uploaded images upon receiving.
+When uploading is done, the app sends JSON back with all needed info like metadata, photo's link, photo's thumbnail link, and more.